Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Monge--Amp ere measures and Deligne pairings

-where the $X_i$ denote the $n$-dimensional irreducible components of $X$ (with their reduced structure) and $m_i$ is the length of the local ring of $X$ at the generic point of $X_i$.
-The intersection number of the $L_i$ is then defined as
+where the $X_\a$ denote the $n$-dimensional irreducible components of $X$ (with their reduced structure) and $m_\a$ is the length of the local ring of $X$ at the generic point of $X_\a$.
+The intersection number of $\Q$-line bundles $L_1,\ldots,L_n$ on $X$ is defined as

 with $\pi:X\to\Spec K$ the structure morphism.